catalinstoian/cliGML/README.md

 If 7z is not present, it will fail to archive the savegames.
 All savegames will be lost when launching  and saving from a different mod.

 **WHAT I NEED**

+To find a solution for the script will fail when "vdf=" is uppercase or mixed.

 To understand how GothicStarter.exe or GothicMod.exe works with mod savefiles.